JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 }
 ```

-I suppose this looks a little bit nicer.
+I suppose this looks a little nicer.
 You often work with your model in more than one place.
 Re-creating the model is too inefficient, so we cache it for you, and any subsequent calls to `DomManager.getFileElement()` will return the same instance.
 So, it is useful to invoke this method just once, and then keep everywhere only the "root" object you've obtained.
-In this case you won't need to repeat that scary first line, and the code will look even nicer.
+In this case, you won't need to repeat that scary first line, and the code will look even nicer.

-It is also important to note that with this scenario we avoid potential `NullPointerException`: our DOM guarantees that every method accessing a tags child will return a not-null element, even if the correspondingly-named sub-tag doesn't exist.
+It is also important to note that with this scenario we avoid potential `NullPointerException`: our DOM guarantees that every method accessing a tag child will return a not-null element, even if the correspondingly-named sub-tag doesn't exist.
-That may seem strange at a first glance, but it appears to be rather convenient.
+That may seem strange at first glance, but it appears to be rather convenient.
 How does it work?
 Simple.
-Given those interfaces, DOM generates all code for accessing correct sub-tags and creating model elements at runtime.
+Given those interfaces, DOM generates all the code for accessing correct subtags and creating model elements at runtime.
 The sub-tag names and element types are taken from method names, return types and method annotations, if any.
 In most cases annotations can be omitted, as in our example, but this is discussed further in this article anyway.

 Now let us explore more thoroughly what the DOM can do, and look at possible ways of representing various XML concepts such as tag content, attributes or sub-tags.
-Later we will discuss basic methods for working with the model, as well as cover more advanced functionality.
+Later, we will discuss basic methods for working with the model, as well as cover more advanced functionality.
-Finally, we'll see how to easily create an UI editor for DOM model elements.
+Finally, we'll see how to easily create a UI editor for DOM model elements.

 ## Building the Model